ovidiuvio/toolbar-strip/README.md

 python3 toolbar.py
 ```

-This will combine the images listed in `toolbar.json` into a single PNG image named `toolbar.png`.
+This will combine the icons listed in `toolbar.json` into a single PNG image named `toolbar.png`.

 ![Toolbar](toolbar.png)